marinetech/Udoo/udoo2node/README.md

             1 --> hydrophone,
             2 --> camera
             3 --> others,
-    cum_id cumulative (NOTE1) list of the sensors IDs used to record the audio, starting_time HH:MM:SS when to start recording the file, duration HH:MM:SS of duration of the recording, force_flag if trying to record while transmitting:
+    cum_id cumulative (NOTE1) list of the sensors IDs used to record the audio, starting_time Unix timestamp, in second, when to start recording the file, duration duration, in minutes of the recording, force_flag if trying to record while transmitting:
             0 (default) not allowed (error feedback)
             1 (force) stop transmitting and start recording 2 (both) do both the operations together